Jessica Chastain: 2004–2010: Early work

 Chastain made her film debut in 2008 as the titular character in Dan Ireland's drama Jolene, based on a short story by E. L. Doctorow inspired by Dolly Parton's song "Jolene".
 It follows the life of a sexually abused teenager over the course of a decade.
 Chastain's performance was praised by a reviewer for the New York Observer, who considered her as the only notable aspect of the production.
 She won a Best Actress award at the Seattle International Film Festival.
 In 2009, she had a minor role in Stolen (2009), a mystery-thriller film with a limited theatrical release.
-Also in 2009, she played the part of Desdemona in The Public Theatre production of Shakespeare's tragedy Othello, co-starring John Ortiz as the title character and Philip Seymour Hoffman as Iago.
+Also in 2009, she played the part of Desdemona in The Public Theater production of Shakespeare's tragedy Othello, co-starring John Ortiz as the title character and Philip Seymour Hoffman as Iago.
 Writing for The New Yorker, Hilton Als commended Chastain for finding "a beautiful maternal depth" in her role.

 In 2010, Chastain starred in John Madden's dramatic thriller The Debt, portraying a young Mossad agent sent to East Berlin in the 1960s to capture a former Nazi doctor who carried out medical experiments in concentration camps.
 She shared her role with Helen Mirren, with the two actresses portraying the character at different phases of her life.
 They worked together before filming to perfect the voice and mannerisms of the character and make them consistent.
 Chastain took classes in German and Krav Maga, and studied books about the Nazi doctor Josef Mengele and Mossad history.
 William Thomas of Empire termed the film a "smart, tense, well-acted thriller", and noted that Chastain "pulses with strength and vulnerability" in her part.
 She also appeared as Mary Debenham in an episode of the British television series Agatha Christie's Poirot, based on Agatha Christie's 1934 novel Murder on the Orient Express.